Economics (EC)

 Prepares students for a successful capstone experience in the spring of the senior year.
 Students will develop a feasible and coherent proposal that demonstrates substantive knowledge of the relevant issues, literature, and if needed, data, to craft a successful capstone project.
 While the capstone project will typically involve a thesis paper, students are free to propose alternatives.
 Regardless of the project type, acceptable proposals should demonstrate a clear goal, a feasible methodology, and a well-defined outcome.
 May be repeated with permission of the instructor.

-Prerequisites: EC 235, EC 236, EC 237 (or equivalents), and at least one elective in Economics
+Prerequisites: One elective in Economics and EC 235, EC 236, EC 237 (or equivalent).

 EC 375 - Senior Seminar in Economics